 The Genome Writers Guild is a genome engineering society building a better future for humanity through genome engineering and public education.

-New text about the Genome Writers Guild (GWG) annual meeting with a link to the event page.
-The GWG includes researchers, physicians, students, entrepreneurs, investors, government representatives, futurists, and artists focused on the responsible use of these powerful new genome engineering and gene editing tools for the greater good.
+The Genome Writers Guild (GWG) includes researchers, physicians, students, entrepreneurs, investors, government representatives, futurists, science communicators, and artists focused on the responsible use of powerful new genome engineering and gene editing tools.
 Find out more about the GWG and how to join.

 Golden Rice: genome engineering for the greater good around the world.